deployment-academy/deployment-academy.github.io/content/posts/k8s-ops/cluster-api.md

 clusterctl init --infrastructure gcp
 ```

-Inspect the Management Cluster and check the CAPI controllers that have been created.
+Inspect the Management Cluster and check the CAPI and CAPG controllers that have been created.

 {{< notice type="warning" id="capi-bootstrap-creds" title="CAPI Manager Bootstrap Credentials" >}}
 Note that the service account key has been stored in the `capg-manager-bootstrap-credentials` kube secret in the namespace `capg-system`.
 This is a really high-privileged static credential to have stored in the cluster.
 In a production environment, this is something that you definetely want to keep track of and secure properly.

 ```shell
 kubectl get secrets capg-manager-bootstrap-credentials \
   -n capg-system -o json | jq -r '.data."credentials.json"' | base64 -d
 ```

 {{< /notice >}}

 ## Create the Workload Cluster